HEMCloud/home-energy-model-terraform/README.md

 ## AWS Management Process
 1. Create a new identity provider in IAM for the HCP Terraform application, with a Provider URL of `https://app.terraform.io` and an Audience of `aws.workload.identity`.
-2. Add a new role for Terraform to assume in IAM.
+2. Add a new role for the MGT Terraform workspace to assume in IAM.
 Note the ARN, as it's needed for the HCP Terraform steps below.
 It should have an `AdministratorAccess` policy and the following trust policy:
    ```
    {
     "Version": "2012-10-17",